alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 Exporting hazardous or household waste is prohibited.
 So is waste for disposal except in very special circumstances, for example if there's an emergency or a trial for new technology.

+If you're exporting electrical waste, your producer compliance scheme will usually make sure that you meet any extra requirements.
+If you're an approved treatment facility or a electrical waste business acting on behalf on a producer compliance scheme, you'll need to [apply for approval](https://www.gov.uk/guidance/waste-electrical-and-electronic-equipment-weee-exporting)

 $CTA

 Some countries may have import rules for certain goods.
 You can check by talking to your importer or getting help [researching your export market](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html).